 Mr. Iwicki serves as Chairman of our board and as our President and Chief Executive Officer.
 Our board believes that combining the Chairman and Chief Executive Officer positions fosters clear accountability, effective decision-making and alignment of corporate strategy and is the appropriate leadership structure for us at this time.
 Our board believes that Mr. Iwicki's combined role of Chairman and President and Chief Executive Officer promotes effective execution of strategic goals and facilitates information flow between management and our board.
-Since June 2017, Mr. Rosen has served as our Lead Independent Director.
-As our Lead Independent Director, Mr. Rosen's responsibilities include the following, among others:
+Mr. Rosen served as our Lead Independent Director from June 2017 to December 2018, and Mr. Koven became our Lead Independent

-- chairing any meeting of the independent directors of our board in executive session; - · meeting with any director who is not adequately performing his or her duties as a member of our board or any committee; - facilitating communications between other members of our board and our Chairman and Chief Executive Officer; - monitoring, with the assistance of our general counsel or our chief financial officer, communications from stockholders and other interested parties and providing copies or summaries to the other directors as he considers appropriate;
+Director in December 2018.
+As our Lead Independent Director, Mr. Rosen's former responsibilities included and Mr. Koven's current responsibilities include the following, among others:

-- working with our Chairman and Chief Executive Officer in the preparation of the agenda for each board meeting and in determining the need for special meetings of the board; and - otherwise consulting with our Chairman and Chief Executive Officer on matters relating to corporate governance and board performance.
+- · chairing any meeting of the independent directors of our board in executive session; - meeting with any director who is not adequately performing his or her duties as a member of our board or any committee: - · facilitating communications between other members of our board and our Chairman and Chief Executive Officer; - · monitoring, with the assistance of our general counsel or our chief financial officer, communications from stockholders and other interested parties and providing copies or summaries to the other directors as he considers appropriate; - · working with our Chairman and Chief Executive Officer in the preparation of the agenda for each board meeting and in determining the need for special meetings of the board; and - · otherwise consulting with our Chairman and Chief Executive Officer on matters relating to corporate governance and board performance.